mybatis/mybatis-3/src/site/markdown/sqlmap-xml.md

 </select>
 ```

-Compared to the examples in the previous section, the key difference is the `resultSet` attribute in the `<association>` element.
+Compared to the examples in the previous section, the key difference is the `jdbcType` attribute in the `<association>` element.
-Its value `NESTED_CURSOR` indicates that the value of the column `author` is nested cursor.
+Its value `CURSOR` indicates that the value of the column `author` is nested cursor.

 #### Multiple ResultSets for Association